 - Numbness and tingling in the extremities

 The initial treatment plan for a thinning disc should be conservative and noninvasive.
 A combination of bed rest, pain medication, physical therapy, and the use of heat or ice packs is effective for many patients.
 In the event that you have exhausted all conservative treatment options, your physician may recommend spine surgery to help relieve your pain and symptoms.

 At Laser Spine Institute, we offer patients a safer and effective way to treat spine conditions than traditional spine surgery.
-Our minimally invasive outpatient procedures have a 96 patient satisfaction score^ and a 99 percent patient recommendation rate.
+Our minimally invasive outpatient procedures have a patient satisfaction score of 96 and patient recommendation score of 99 percent.^

 For patients with a thinning disc, minimally invasive discectomy and stabilization may be recommended to restore health to your spine.
 During this procedure, the surgeon will make a small incision in the neck or back to access the spine.
 Through this incision, the damaged disc will be removed and an artificial disc will be inserted in its place.
 This will allow the spine to restore its proper spacing between vertebrae and release any pressure on a pinched nerve root.
 The artificial disc offers a much more natural, less complex healing process than the metal cage and rods that are used during a traditional open back fusion.